mmondics/ocp-z-workshop/docs/lab-assignments.md

 1. **Connect to the Workshop page** at: <https://techzone.ibm.com/my/workshops/student/7e7dbc5b5d49d29401150c592abcbdab>

+    :warning: **If you cannot access this page, please message an instructor and they will send you a direct link to a Virtual Machine** :warning:

 1. **Log in with your IBM ID**.

     This will provide you with a link to your workshop environment.